jippi/hashi-ui/README.md

 ```

 This requires that the webpack command is available somewhere in your path.
 The
-resulting files will be stored in the dist/ folder.
+resulting files will be stored in the dist/ folder and can be served by any webserver.
+You will have to adjust the value in config/settings.prod.json to the correct URL for
+the Nomad API.

 # Development

 Just run ```npm start``` and start developing.
 Hot reloading is enabled, so any
-will be visible in the browser immediately.
+changes will be visible in the browser immediately.
 Unfortunately there are no tests yet.

 If you would like to contribute please open a pull-request.